 - Reimbursement Manager

-In the United States, there were 15,800 jobs for Compensation and Benefits Manager in 2016.
+There were about 15,800 jobs for Compensation and Benefits Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Compensation and Benefits Manager by 2026.
 There will be an estimated 1,200 positions for Benefits Manager per year.

 The states with the most job growth for Benefits Manager are Utah, Washington, and Arkansas.
 Watch out if you plan on working in Rhode Island, North Dakota, or New Mexico.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Compensation and Benefits Managers is somewhere between $70,560 and $205,470.

 Compensation and Benefits Managers who work in Delaware, New Jersey, or Colorado, make the highest salaries.

 How much do Compensation and Benefits Managers make in each U.S. state?